Registering to vote

 Once an election has been called, you will be able to register up to 11 working days before the election day.

 If you are a British Citizen, but live outside the UK, you can still register to vote and then vote in Parliamentary and European Parliamentary elections.

-If you change your name, you need to contact us so we can send you an 'amendment to the register of electors' form.
+If you change your name, you need to contact us so we can send you an 'change of name' form.